14th Waffen Grenadier Division of the SS (1st Galician): Rebuilding and second deployment

 The surviving veterans were combined with 8,000 men who had come from the division's Training and Reserve Regiment, and the officer and NCO candidates who had completed their training courses around that time.
 More German officers and NCOs were also added to the Galicia Division.
 Many of the reassigned Germans were Volksdeutsche from Hungary and Slovakia.
 More volunteers from Galicia were accepted into the division as well, though they were different from those who had joined in 1943.
 Many of them joined for reasons other than Ukrainian nationalist sentiment, such as to escape from the difficult conditions in Galicia, and had very little interest in the Ukrainian national cause.
 The training of the new recruits was also of lower quality, due to the lack of time, equipment, and ammunition.
 After the division was rebuilt, it reportedly had 286 officers and 13,999 NCOs and soldiers.
 On 30 September 1944, Freitag was awarded the Knight's Cross of the Iron Cross for his role as the Galicia Division commander at the Battle of Brody.

-In late August 1944, a rebellion broke out in Slovakia against the pro-German government of President Josef Tiso.
+In late August 1944, a rebellion broke out in Slovakia against the pro-German government of President Jozef Tiso.
 It involved 20,000 Slovak Army troops and local guerilla fighters, along with Soviet partisans and paratroopers who were airlifted into Slovakia.
 On 22 September 1944, the Galicia Division was ordered to send a battlegroup to Slovakia to assist German forces in putting down the Slovak Uprising, before 28 September, when the entire division was ordered to go.
 The battlegroup, led by SS-Obersturmbannführer Karl Wildner, consisted of one battalion from the 29th Regiment and several companies of support troops.